jxjo/AirfoilEditor/README.md

 ![Modify](images/Modify.png "Screenshot of Modifying Airfoil")

-Repaneling is based on a modified cosinus distribution of the airfoil points on the arc of the spline.
-This differs from the xfoil approach but the repanel shows 'nice' behaviour in aero calculation.
+Repaneling is based on a modified cosine distribution of the airfoil points on the arc of the spline.
+This differs from the xfoil approach but the repanel shows 'nice' behavior in aero calculation.

 As an example for the modification functionality of the app, the dialog for repaneling is shown: